 The 2018 FIVB Volleyball Women's World Championship kicked off on Sept.
 29. During the first round of the tournament that ran through Oct.
 4, the 24 participating teams played in four groups and the top four teams of each group advanced to the second round.

-The 16 teams in the second round play in two groups and the top three teams of each group will advance to the third round.[ Editor: Zhang Zhou ]
+The 16 teams in the second round play in two groups and the top three teams of each group will advance to the third round.[ Editor: Xueying ]